Valentina (Philippine comics): Future

 After ABS-CBN got the film rights for Ravelo's characters in 2013, development of another Darna film has been in the works since 2014 by ABS-CBN's film production company, Star Cinema, with Angel Locsin reprising her role as Darna, although, full cast was not revealed including the actress who would portray Valentina.
 Erik Matti was the director of the film whose production company Reality Entertainment was co-producing the film.
-In 2015, Angel Locsin left the project due to health reasons.
+In 2015, Angel Locsin left the project for health reasons.
 Matti continued working on the project without revealing any details about the cast.
 Liza Soberano was announced to play Darna in 2017 and no other cast information was given.
 There were rumors circulating that Anne Curtis would portray Valentina in Soberano-led Darna film but she neither confirm or deny it.
 Other prospects of actresses who would be Valentina emerged including Venus Raj, Iza Calzado and Jessy Mendiola.
 In August 2018, Matti said that he already had actors for Ding and Valentina but he did not reveal who were them.
 In the same month he said this, Soberano had a fractured finger and in April 2019 she announced that she is quitting the project because of the injury.

 ABS-CBN announced in October 2018 that Matti withdrew as director for the Darna film because of creative differences.
 A day after the announcement, it was revealed that Jerrold Tarog replaced Matti as the new director for the Darna film.
 With the departure of Soberano, Jane De Leon was unanimously picked as Darna among the 300 actresses who auditioned for the role.
 On the other hand, the coveted Valentina role has yet to be disclosed and several actresses expressed their desire to fulfill the role, most notably Denise Laurel.
 In addition to the other actresses who were rumored to be Valentina, it was speculated that the following actresses would be Valentina: Sarah Lahbati, Dimples Romana and Maricar Reyes.